Why Do People Drive So Fast?

 Why do people drive so fast?

-People are addicted to driving their car fast, or they’re so-called adrenaline-lover.
+People are addicted to driving their cars fast, or they’re so-called adrenaline-lover.
 Adrenaline, also called epinephrine, is a hormone.
-You can think of hormones as a chemical messenger flowing through your bloodstream and causing various cells that come in contact with them to act differently than they usually would.
+You can think of hormones as a chemical messenger flowing through your bloodstream and causing various cells that come in contact with them to act differently.

 Three events define a pattern of addiction.